appscode/blog/content/post/kubedb-v2024.11.18/index.md

   databaseRef:
     name: kafka-prod
 ```
 If the secret is referenced, the operator will update the `.spec.authSecret.name` with the new secret name.
-Here is the yaml,
+Here is the yaml:

 New Secret:
 ```yaml